rails/solid_cable/README.md

 Then run `db:prepare` in production to ensure the database is created and the schema is loaded.

+If you have already installed Solid Cable, run `solid_cable:update` to get the latest changes to migrations.

 ## Configuration

 All configuration is managed via the `config/cable.yml` file.
 By default, it'll be configured like this: